riff-lang/site/doc/language.md

 ```
 break       fn      local
 continue    for     null
-do          if      print
+do          if      return
-elif        in      return
+elif        in      while
-else        loop    while
+else        loop
 ```

 ## Variables